esp-rs/book/src/tooling/debugging/openocd.md

 Instructions on how to install `openocd-esp32` for your platform can be found in [the Espressif documentation][espressif-documentation].

+GDB with all the Espressif products supported can be obtained in [`espressif/binutils-gdb`][binutils-repo].

 Once installed, it's as simple as running `openocd` with the correct arguments.
 For chips with the built-in  [`USB-JTAG-SERIAL` peripheral][usb-jtag-serial], there is normally a config file that will work out of the box, for example on the ESP32-C3:

 ```shell